-This week a massive dust storm stretched from the Sacramento Valley to the Mojave Desert, spreading large amounts of hazardous dust and sand.
-Here we explain the impact of dust storms on the air we breathe and why dust storms can sometimes present reporting challenges for air quality monitors (as seen this week).
+Recently a massive dust storm stretched from the Sacramento Valley to the Mojave Desert, spreading large amounts of hazardous dust and sand.
+Here we explain the impact of dust storms on the air we breathe and why dust storms can sometimes present reporting challenges for air quality monitors.

 The huge amount of dust shrouded interior California on Monday, October 11th, shutting down highways and casting an eerie glow across an area that stretched from the Sacramento Valley to the Mojave Desert.